Author Guidelines

 Contributors who do not meet the criteria for authorship should be listed in an Acknowledgments section.
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair who provided only general support.
 Because acknowledgment may imply endorsement by acknowledged individuals of a study’s data and conclusions, the corresponding author must obtain written permission to be acknowledged from all acknowledged individuals.

-Any acknowledgments should appear within the title page of your manuscript, to maintain the integrity of the double-blind review.
+Any acknowledgments should appear within the title page of your manuscript, to maintain the integrity of the double-anonymized review.
 If you do not have anyone to acknowledge, please write "Not applicable" in this section.
 The acknowledgments statement will be published in the article prior to the references, along with the Funding and Conflicts of Interest Disclosure(s) statements.

 Funding

 CANDJ requires all authors to declare the sources of funding that supported the conduct of the research and/or preparation of their manuscript.
 This includes financial or in-kind support from funding bodies, sponsors, industry, and other collaborators.
 The role of the funding organization, if any, in the collection of data, its analysis and interpretation, in the writing of the manuscript, and in the right to approve or disapprove publication of the finished manuscript must be briefly described.
 If the funding source(s) had no such involvement then this should be stated in the statement as follows “The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript”.
 If the article did not receive funding, this should also be stated as “This research did not receive external funding”.
-Please include this information under a separate heading entitled ‘Funding’ directly after any Acknowledgements and Conflicts of Interest Disclosure (if applicable) within the title page of your manuscript, to maintain the integrity of the double-blind review.
+Please include this information under a separate heading entitled ‘Funding’ directly after any Acknowledgements and Conflicts of Interest Disclosure (if applicable) within the title page of your manuscript, to maintain the integrity of the double-anonymized review.
 The funding statement will be published with the article directly after the Acknowledgements and Conflicts of Interest Disclosure(s) and prior to the references.

 Conflicts of Interest